GLechevalier/nff-core/README.md

 ## mcp tools

-34 tools over streamable HTTP on `127.0.0.1:3010/mcp`, started in the background by `nff init`.
+34 tools, served two ways: over stdio by the Claude Code plugin (`nff mcp --stdio`, spawned per session), or over streamable HTTP on `127.0.0.1:3010/mcp`, started in the background by `nff init`.

 | Group | Tools | Covers |
 |---|---|---|